meva/FiscalSunset/README.md

 ## 📖 Overview

 FiscalSunset is a comprehensive retirement planning calculator that helps you optimize your withdrawal strategy across multiple account types.
-It implements the "FiscalSunset Approach" to minimize taxes by analyzing your assets, income, and spending needs to generate an optimal withdrawal strategy.
+It implements the "FiscalSunset Approach" to minimize taxes by analyzing your assets, and spending needs to generate an optimal withdrawal strategy.

 The tool prioritizes tax-efficient withdrawals by:
 - Leveraging 0% capital gains tax brackets